doc4d/orda/docs/Concepts/glossary.md

 Each time a new session is opened, a license is used.
 Each time a session is closed, the license is freed.

 Inactive sessions are automatically closed after a timeout.
-The default timeout is 48 hours, it can be set by the developer (it must be >= 60 minutes).
+The default timeout is 60 minutes, it can be set by the developer (it must be >= 60 minutes).

 ## Shallow copy